gvwilson/thirdbit/src/fiction/iffy/index.md

 "I guess," Iffy said to fill the silence that followed.
 "Can't imagine how I'd feel if somethin' like that happened to th' *Ginny*."

-Wales shook his head to clear it.
-"Let's hope you never have to find out," he said, suddenly brisk.
+"Let's hope you never have to find out," Wales said, then shook his head to clear it.
 "Now, where's this cable we're supposed to mend?"

 Iffy had hoped that Wales would bring out his toolboxes—she